JaiWillems/celest/README.md

 # Celest

-The Celest library is designed to provide a simple interface to satellite orbital position representations at an unprecedented speed.
+The Celest library was created to provide a simple interface to satellite orbital position representations at an unprecedented speed.
 This library is designed for small satellite applications who desire efficiency over precision in orbital calculations.

 ## Installation